Edmund Herring: Death and legacy

 Herring died at a Camberwell, Victoria, nursing home on 5 January 1982.
 He was given a state funeral at St Paul's Cathedral, Melbourne, planned by his wife, Dame Mary Ranken Herring, who had died three months before.

-Victoria's Herring Island is named after him; it is beside the Monash Freeway (named for Herring's fellow "civilian soldier", general and lawyer, Sir John Monash) in Melbourne's Yarra River at South Yarra, approximately 3 km from the city.
+Victoria's Herring Island is named after him; it is beside the Monash Freeway (named for Herring's fellow "citizen soldier", general and lawyer, Sir John Monash) in Melbourne's Yarra River at South Yarra, approximately 3 km from the city.
 Herring's wartime portraits are in the Australian War Memorial in Canberra, which featured him as one of the fifty most prominent Australians with a military background.
 His papers are in the State Library of Victoria.